farahelsadany/Friendly-Iago/SETUP_INSTRUCTIONS.md

    npm start
    ```

-   You should see: `Friendly Lago AI backend listening on :8787`
+   You should see: `Friendly Iago AI backend listening on :8787`

 ### 2. Install the Chrome Extension